CDR-IxD/RemoteWheel/README.md

 1. Use Listports.js to find out which ports correspond to the IMU sensor and the LED output.
 2. Run "g27pitchcontrolledv4.js" with the corresponding ports (IMU sensor port, LED output arduino)

+## Note for further development:
+The input from the seiralport is assumed to be an float representing the roll angle from -180 to 180.
+If alternative input device is used other than the arduino, then please map the angles from -180 to 0 to 180 (bottom to top to bottom)